icppoduction-rgb/Proposal/docs/en/README.md

 - **research and proposal materials** - objectives, methodology, dataset strategy, feature catalogue, and plans;
 - **gaps and follow-up** - work that is not implemented yet or needs clarification.

+## Current Code Sync

+Last checked against code on 2026-07-04.

+- Stage Two routing is implemented in `scripts/stage_two/cli.py`; this file is the authoritative source for supported `stage-two` commands.
+- The fallback command list printed from `config.manage_commands` is older than the router and does not list every current Stage Two command, including `parser-coverage`, `mark-ready`, `normalize-format`, `normalize-all`, `benchmark-normalization`, and `split-large-files`.
+- Runtime defaults without a resource profile are conservative: `workers=1`, `batch_size=50000`, and `max_output_part_rows=50000`.
+Resource profiles and the `normalize-format` format policy can change the resolved values before execution.
+- Feature and model-ready writer/registry services exist, but full end-to-end feature extraction, model-ready build, model training, and evaluation CLIs are still proposal/follow-up work.

 ## Quick Start

 | Need | Read |